VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 </p>

 ### Search Algorithms
 In the search algorithms described here below we define a graph to explore a labirinth in which every labirinth's room correspond to a node.
-The root is the Enter room and the Exit is one of the children.
+The root is the Enter room and the Exit is one of the leaves.
 The informed algorithms are supplied with two possible heuristics: the Manhattan distances and Euclidean distances.

 ##### `ID.pl`
 Describes the rules to apply the iterative deepening by a deep first search (DFS) with increasing depth-limits.
-So the depth-limit starts from zero and the wrapper rule `iterative_deepening` defines the maximum number of iterations as the quantity of free rooms in the labirinth domain.
+So the depth-limit starts from zero and the wrapper rule `iterative_deepening` defines the maximum number of iterations as the quantity of free rooms in the labirinth.
  Then `iterative_deepening_aux` describes:
   - 1 the recursive exploration of the space state.
-For every time a solution is not found at the end the depth-limit is incrised by 1 and the explorations starts again (completness);
+For every time a solution is not found at the end the depth-limit is increased by 1 and the explorations starts again (completeness);
   - 2 a check case to verify a goal match (correctness and optimality).

 ##### `Astar.pl`